Basic bank accounts

 Basic bank accounts are stripped-back accounts with fewer features – most notably without an overdraft facility.
 These accounts are made available to customers with poor credit scores.
 In fact, they’re typically available without the need for a credit search.

-With these accounts, you will still be able to set up direct debits and standing orders.
+With basic bank accounts, you will still be able to set up direct debits and standing orders.
 In most cases, you’ll also be given a debit card and access to online and telephone banking.

 Who can open a basic bank account?